mengxu00/mengxu.org/content/posts/relevance.md

 tags: []
 categories: []
 ---
+We're surrounded by things we at certain level of analysis seize to understand.

 Relavance determines productivity.
 Not time or time management.
 You are most productive in activities that naturally engages you.
 Many people can focus on video games, wood work, etc. for hours.
 They call this type of situation a "flow" state.
 These activities are often by no means easy.
 There's little to no correlation between the leve lof difficulty and